Crispy Pan Seared Salmon Salad

 Crispy Pan Seared Salmon and Arugula Salad

-How to Pan Sear Salmon – Easy Meal Prep Salmon Salad
+How to Pan Sear Salmon for an Easy Salmon Salad

 Salmon is one of the healthiest proteins we can eat—in large part due to its rich omega-3 content—but it can be tricky to cook.
 Some people think they don’t like the taste, but more often people just don’t know how to cook salmon filets.
 Luckily, this crispy pan seared salmon is one of the easiest methods!
 (If you know how to do it right…)

 Sure, you can pop a salmon filet into the oven, with just about any spread or sauce slathered on top, and it can turn out delicious.
 But, salmon is a delicate protein—meaning it’s easy to overcook and quick to dry out, especially in the oven.
 Instead, learning how to pan sear salmon allows you to enjoy a juicier, crispier filet!

 All it takes is a hot pan, some cooking fat, and about 2 minutes to sear on each side of the filet.
 Quick as that, you’ve got crispy pan seared salmon ready to serve as you please!
 I think it’s especially delicious served as part of a salmon salad over greens, like in this salmon arugula salad recipe, but you can also serve it with roasted veggies, pasta—whatever you like.

 Salmon Salad Meal Prep Components

 For meal prep purposes, salmon generally isn’t an ideal protein choice.
 Much in the same way that it’s a delicate protein to cook, it also doesn’t last as long stored in the fridge.
 (About 3 days, typically.)
 But, there are still ways to incorporate salmon meal prep meals into your healthy routine!